ackman678/CalciumDX/README.md

 		* Enter a ROI size.
 Can use 10x10px for CCD recordings.
 Can leave at the default value for 2Pphoton based recordings.
 Close the resulting figure image windows.
 	* *For cell based roi analysis:* When asked to draw rectangular grid, select 'No'.
 12. On the main application window select 'ReadTracesPrTIFF' and click 'Next>>'
-13. Select '_None_' from the Signal detector drop down menu and click 'Detect!'.
-14. Click 'Finish' and save the resulting .mat file.
+13. Click 'Finish' and save the resulting .mat file.

 #Calcium event detection